elwerene/velohaven-email/README.md

 # Nextcloud folder format

 The Nextcloud folder should contain the following files/folders:
-- `liste.txt`: A text file containing the list of email addresses and dates.
+- `emails.txt`: A text file containing the list of email addresses and dates.
 Each line should contain an email address and a date in the format `YYYY-MM-DD`
 - `templates`: A folder containing the email templates

 ## Template